jeffbr13/benjeffrey.com/posts/building-benjeffrey.com-with-hakyll.md

 ```

-### Compiling Documents with Pandoc to the Web Root
+### Compiling Documents to the Web Root with Pandoc

-I kept the location of my CV on my old site [pretty
+I used to keep the location of my CV short by writing it as a raw HTML
-short](http://benjeffrey.net/cv), by saving the HTML file in the document
-root of the webserver as `/cv`, stripping the file suffix.
-This required
+file, and keeping it in the document root of the webserver as `/cv`,
+stripping the file suffix.
+This required some Apache `.htaccess` rules
-some Apache `.htaccess` rules for it to actually serve the file as a
+for it to actually serve the file with the correct content-type, but it
-webpage, but it worked.
-As you can imagine, updating the HTML by hand got
+worked.
+But, as you can imagine, updating HTML by hand got pretty tiring,
-pretty tiring, and I'd much prefer to keep my CV as a Markdown file.
+so I now write my CV as a Markdown file.

+So that my CV still lives at [/cv](/cv), I wrote a custom rule that
+places documents in the web root, after they've been compiled through
+Pandoc.

 The default Hakyll script has a rule for copying static files into the
 generated web root.
-In order to compile the Markdown file `cv.md` to an
-HTML page throught Pandoc, I used the same rule, only replacing the
+I used the same rule, only replacing the
 `copyFileCompiler` with the `pandocCompiler`, then setting it to run
-through the templates.
+through the necessary templates:

 ```haskell
 -- Compile static pages to web root with Pandoc